 Rinse and repeat several times throughout the day.

 We all know someone who takes on the practice of meditation.

-For some people, it’s a daily practice, while for others it’s just for emergency situations but for many of us, it seems like it might be a waste of time.
+For some people, it’s a daily practice, while for others, it’s just for emergencies, but it seems like it might be a waste of time for many of us.

 Perhaps, even a “bit out there.”

 Can you become one of the masses and take on the practice of meditation, as well?